cern-cta/CTA/cmdline/cta-admin.1cta.md

 showqueues (sq)

 :   Show the status of all active queues.
+Requests which are already being serviced by a tape server
+    are listed at the bottom.

 storageclass (sc)